mjrimon/MADFBA/README.md

 Inside the MADFBA package you can find:

-* The folder "data", where you can find the models and data used also in the thesis, although you can use the models you want.
+* The folder "data", where you can find the models and data also used in the thesis, although you can use wathever models you want.

 * The folder inst/extdata, where you will find the tables of nutrient changes and limits used in the thesis.
 They can be taken as a reference, played with or used in a completely different way.